MatteoScianna/Xylella-Diffusion/README.md

 <img src="https://github.com/MatteoScianna/Xylella-Diffusion/blob/main/img/diffusion_5years_vax_0.1.png" width="400" height="500" /> <img src="https://github.com/MatteoScianna/Xylella-Diffusion/blob/main/img/diffusion_5years_vax_0.5.png" width="400" height="500" />

-## Control Strategy 2 - Betweenness Centrality based susceptible groves eradication
+## Control Strategy 2 - Betweenness Centrality based Susceptible Groves Eradication

 As already mentioned before, network science framework can be very useful in order to simulate and analyse the diffusion of an epidemic **[12,13]**.
 In this scenario, it is possible to exploit some well established epidemic diffusion models, such as the SIR, SI and SIS.
 These models, ruled by sets of differential equations, consider different possible states in which an individual can be during an epidemic and model the evolution of those states up to the end of the outbreak.

 Dr. Strona's et al. paper **[4]**, which we already referred to in the dataset section, explicitely used this framework in order to perform a qualitative analysis for the diffusion of Xylella Fastidiosa in Apulia.
 We'll not replicate this process here, since we already have a potentially well established diffusion model.
 Nonetheless, we'll exploit the network structure of the geodataset in order to grasp some topological insights on which we'll base this control strategy.
 In particular, we'll refer to the already mentioned and defined measure of betweennes centrality.

-As already mentioned before, the calculation of betweennes centrality for the whole network lead to some problems related to computational cost.
+As previously stated, the calculation of betweennes centrality for the whole network lead to some problems related to computational cost.
 Reducing the focus on the only province of Lecce (the only one affected during our simulations), it was actually manageable to calculate this index for each olive grove.
 The following plot shows all the olive groves in the province of Lecce colored according to their betweenness centrality.

 <img src="https://github.com/MatteoScianna/Xylella-Diffusion/blob/main/img/betw_lecce.png" width="400" height="500">